-There was a lot of finger pointing going on Thursday, but what surprised me the most was the level of ignorance displayed by some of the general media (e.g., CNBC, Forbes).
+There was a lot of finger-pointing going on Thursday, but what surprised me the most was the level of ignorance displayed by some of the general media (e.g., CNBC, Forbes).
 I don’t expect them to be experts on this corner of esoterica, but I do expect them to know that they didn’t understand this field and take the time to consult an expert.
-It’s not like Bill Luby is an unknown personality in the volatility arena.
+It’s not like Bill Luby is an unknown person in the volatility arena.

 Regarding Credit Suisse’s reopening, the first step, starting as soon as Friday, March 23rd will be to make TVIX shares available for lending—this will enable short sellers to drive down any remaining premium of TVIX over its IV.

-To exactly hedge these VIX future based volatility funds all ETN and ETF providers (complete list) would need to roll their mix of futures on a daily basis.
-In addition most leveraged and inverse funds, with the exception of Barclays‘ products, may need to rebalance their hedges as often as daily to setup for their daily percentage performance goal.
-In volatile times, for a ETN of TVIX’s size, this rebalancing can involve buying or selling hundreds of millions dollars worth of hedging instruments (example).
+To exactly hedge these VIX future-based volatility funds all ETN and ETF providers (complete list) would need to roll their mix of futures on a daily basis.
+Leveraged and inverse funds, need to rebalance their hedges daily to set up for their daily percentage performance goal.
+In volatile times, for an ETN of TVIX’s size, this rebalancing can involve buying or selling hundreds of millions of dollars worth of hedging instruments (example).
 They can’t put the market makers on the hook for that, but if the market makers can get the hedging instruments at reasonable prices, Credit Suisse should be able to also.

 Volatility as an asset class is showing some growing pains.
 People have flipped out because the futures rolling/hedging needs of the volatility ETN / ETFs now dominate the VIX futures market, and a lot of people have learned the hard way that a gap between the market value of an ETF / ETN and the indicative value can vaporize in an instant.
 But it doesn’t look like growth has changed the underlying structure of the market—the volatility marketplace does not show any objective signs of distortion.
 Sure the VIX futures term structure is in major contango, but most people feel the market is overdue for a correction, so that is not surprising.